 II.
 When no receipts are submitted for breakfast or dinner, the allowances will be \$5 for breakfast and \$12 for dinner with no differentials for upstate or downstate locations as established by the Comptroller in accordance with the provisions of Article 8, Section 8.1(c).

 NOTE: The rates include tax and gratuities.

+John Currier

+Deputy Director for Contract Negotiation and Administration

-John Currier Executive Deputy Director Governor's Office of Employee Relations
+Governor's Office of Employee Relations